Asphalt or Concrete? Right Material for Driveway

-Are you installing a new driveway after renovations or replacing your old, worn, and stained driveway?
-You have a lot of options these days to personalize your driveway to your own tastes, style, and needs.
+Are you installing a new driveway after renovations or replacing your old, worn, and stained one?
+You have a lot of options these days to personalize it to your own tastes, style, and needs.
 Here are some things to consider when choosing between asphalt or concrete for your driveway.

 Compare installation costs.